 Condo Kitchen Reimagined

-Traditional meets modern in a hardworking yet social space.
+Traditional meets modern in a hardworking yet social urban kitchen.

 Synopsis: In this urban condo, builder Nick Schiffer struck a balance between a modern look and a traditional aesthetic.
 Keeping two walls of cabinetry and appliances at the same height, with matching trim for the entire run, creates a cohesive space that ties the kitchen together.
 Because the home is a small, open loft, storage is particularly important, and Schiffer lists the different ways he went about creating additional space for everything from books to bottles to pots.